patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/accessibility/expandable-section/expandable-section.md

 To implement an accessible PatternFly **expandable section**:

 - Ensure the expandable section's toggle text is updated based on its current expanded state.
+- Provide unique toggle text for each expandable section if there are multiple on a page.

 ## Testing